phinner/ChaoticNeutral/wiki/tutorials/[Tutorial] Hosting a Mindustry Server (local)/[Tutorial] Hosting a Mindustry Server (public).md

 windows: to get your internal ip do win+r and write cmd then write ipconfig , search ipv4 and copy that number

-linux: unsure do your own research
+linux: do ifconfig on terminal and get the one that says eth0 (you should know this, you linux user)

 after that skip to step 7 start the server and then go to https://www.canyouseeme.org/ and check if the port you choose is open